sotech-proj/WordCounterProject/wordcounter/README.md

     mvn test

+Running the command below will fetch dependencies, build, compile the application and run the tests.

+    mvn clean install

 Note
 --------------
 The ITranslator interface is used to define the api of the translator class that will be provided.